Temperature-Dependent Dielectric Function of Calcium Fluoride: Dielectric Function of C a F 2

 For the UV region, the main source of data is from Ref.~\cite{LeStRo1965} (see also Fig.~\ref{fig1}).
 In the visible (transparent) region, there are no discernible resonances.
 Hence, for temperature-dependent high-precision data in the transparent region, we use the most recent, high-precision data set from Ref.~\cite{ZhWaTh2023}, which is more detailed than the data set provided in Ref.~\cite{LeEtAl2015temp} and, as we have checked, consistent with the data sets of Refs.~\cite{FiSaEnSu2008,KGEtAl2017,Li1980halides,DaMa2002}, which had been obtained for temperatures very close to room temperature.
 The inclusion of the data sets relevant to the transparent region ensures a smooth transition into the visible optical range.
 The coefficients for $2 \leq k \leq 6$ resulting from the nonlinear fit are reported in Table~\ref{table3}.

 For the UV peaks, we assume a temperature-independent model, for reasons described in the following.
 Temperature-dependent data for the dielectric function have been obtained in Refs.~\cite{KGEtAl2017,ZhWaTh2023}, for the intermediate range corresponding to the visible spectrum.
 In this region, \CaFT{} is largely transparent.
 From an inspection of the data presented in Refs.~\cite{KGEtAl2017,ZhWaTh2023}, it becomes clear that, near the transition to the UV, both the real as well as the imaginary parts of the dielectric function change by less than a percent between 273\,K and 773\,K ($0\,\C$ and $500\,\C$).
-For the IR and visible range, and the transition region to the ultraviolet, we conservatively estimate the general accuracy of our fit to be on the order of about 5\,\%, even if the statistics of our fit in this region would suggest a smaller uncertainty (see Appendices~\ref{appa1} and~\ref{appa2}, as well as Tables~\ref{table4} and~\ref{table5}).
-The conservative estimate of a 5\,\% uncertainty takes care of conceivable unaccounted systematic effects in the experimental data, as obtained in the ellipsometry measurements~\cite{Li1980halides,DaMa2002,FiSaEnSu2008,LeEtAl2015temp,KGEtAl2017,ZhWaTh2023}, and is in line with typical accuracy limits of ellipsometry measurements for comparable materials~\cite{MoEtAl2022,MoEtAl2025erratum}.
-The 5\,\% uncertainty is larger than the observed temperature variation in that same transition region.
+For the transition regime to the UV, our assumed 1\,\% uncertainty is thus larger than the observed temperature variation in that same transition region.
 We are thus safe to assume that, within the accuracy of our fit, the temperature dependence in the UV can be ignored.
 This conjecture is tied to the fact that the UV resonances arise from electronic interband transitions, and it appears that the band gap is virtually independent of thermal effects.
 By contrast, the IR peaks are related to vibrational excitations of the crystal lattice.

 In the fitting, we have been careful to avoid introducing a conceivable, numerically small spurious negative imaginary part of the dielectric function, {\em i.e.}, to implement the condition $\Im[\epsilon(\omega)] \geq 0$, especially in the transition region between the IR and UV peaks, where the imaginary (absorptive) part of the dielectric function assumes very small numerical values (see also Ref.~\cite{MoEtAl2025erratum}).
 The implementation of this requirement is relatively straightforward and can be accomplished by introducing additional constraints in the nonlinear fits~\cite{Wo1999}.